beaconsproject/disturbance_explorer/docs/user_guide.md

 **Disturbance Explorer** produces undisturbed and disturbed area maps for human disturbances as well as natural disturbances if desired.
 Users can explore the influence of buffer size and minimum patch size on the resulting undisturbed and disturbed area maps.
-Th e **User Guide** describes the step-by-step process for creating these maps.
+The **User Guide** describes the step-by-step process for creating these maps.

 The **Welcome** section includes the **Overview** landing page that provides a concise introduction to the app and its functionality.
 It also includes this guide and **Dataset Requirements** which outlines the description, naming convention, and data structure of the required spatial layers used by the **Disturbance Explorer** app.